We Are Soil Farmers

 A fundamental aspect of being a regenerative farmer is to shift our understanding of what waste is, and to not, well, waste it.
 Instead, we recognize “waste” as a resource.
 Enter compost - the natural process of recycling organic materials, and our tool to build and replenish our soil’s organic matter.
 We have a lot of on-farm organic matter to recycle and we prioritize using every bit of it!
 From tree prunings to decommissioned cardboard, to fruit too damaged to make it to the kitchen, and even down to the fruit juice residue that is a byproduct of our conserve production.

 Liquid Gold - Fruit Juice Residue

 Two essential components of making compost are carbon and nitrogen.
 Sugar is essentially carbon and as fruit farmers, we have a lot of sugar!
 During our peak season, we capture and freeze fruit that is too damaged to be eaten out of hand to make our incredibly delicious fruit conserves year-round.
 When our amazing kitchen crew thaws the frozen fruit, a fair amount of juice is created.
 We can’t use all of that juice in our conserve production because the preserves would be too watery.
 So we strain off that juice and place it into a 275-gallon tank kept outside of the kitchen.
 When the tank gets full, we take it out to the field and apply it to our piles.
 The kitchen fills about three or four of these tanks every month!
 That’s a lot of juice and a lot of what we consider a precious resource to feed the microbes in our compost piles so they can do their work of converting “waste” into a nutrient-rich medium that feeds the soil and in turn our trees.
-The beauty and elegance of this natural cycle of renewal continue to amaze us.
+The beauty and elegance of this natural cycle of renewal continues to amaze us.
 We are humbled in the recognition that we play an important role in facilitating nature’s interconnected and intelligent system of regeneration.